Exploring Affordance and Situated Meaning in Image Captions: A Multimodal Analysis: Introduction

 \section{Introduction}

-With the rapid advancement of (multimodal) language models, there has been urgent demand for more sophisticated natural human-machine interactions as users become more accustomed to native-like interactions with AI systems.
-To achieve this level of sophistication in multimodal communication, the issue of \textit{multimodal grounding}, i.e., the pairing of language and other modalities (vision, audio, haptics, etc.), as well as active interaction with the world, has emerged both in the natural language processing (NLP) and the computer vision communities.
+With the rapid advancement of (multimodal) language models, there has been an urgent demand for advanced natural human-machine interactions, as users expect more native-like interactions with AI systems.
+To attain this sophistication in multimodal communication, the challenge of \textit{multimodal grounding}, i.e., the pairing of language and other modalities (vision, audio, haptics, etc.), as well as active interaction with the world, has emerged both in the natural language processing (NLP) and computer vision communities.

-Basically, grounding refers to associating a word or concept with a perceptual experience, such as an object or event in the environment.
-Recent emerging tasks such as Visual grounding or Natural Language Visual Grounding~\footnote{ \url{https://paperswithcode.com/task/natural-language-visual-grounding}} have attracted increasing attention with the goal of localizing the referred object/region in an image by a natural language expression~\cite{yang2022improving}.
-Transformer-based approach and pretrained vision-and-language (VL) models have gained great success in image and video captioning~\cite{sun2019videobert, radford2021learning, li2023blip}

-It is worth noting that the use of `grounding' is different in its intent and scope for the NLP and Cognitive Science community, as pointed out in~\cite{chandu2021grounding}.
-While the former focuses more on the \textit{linking} of text to other modalities resources, the latter relates it to the \textit{cognitive process} of how abstract symbols get their meanings based on perception and situated actions derived from our sensory-motor experiences.

-From the \textit{conception} side, cognitive linguistics uses the concept of \textit{construal}, the way individuals mentally represent or conceptualize a particular situation or scene~\cite{langacker2008cognitive}, to account for the linguistic choice between alternating expressions.
-The two grammatical possibilities for expressing the same situation are two ways of `construing' that situation~\cite{divjak2020construal}.